JarredAllen/ctf-writeups/picoctf-2019/picobrowser.md

-browser, it will give you an error saying "You're not picobrowser!" and list some text after it that depends on your OS and browser (for me, it says `Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:70.0) Gecko/20100101 Firefox/70.0`, but yours will likel be different).
+browser, it will give you an error saying "You're not picobrowser!" and list some text after it that depends on your OS and browser (for me, it says `Mozilla/5.0 (X11; Ubuntu; Linux x86_64; rv:70.0) Gecko/20100101 Firefox/70.0`, but yours will likely be different).

 That string of text is known as a [User-Agent](https://en.wikipedia.org/wiki/User_agent) and it tells the server